Cloufield/GWASTutorial/04_Data_QC/README.md

    0   HG00421       757199    7.488e+05      1122299      0.02247
    0   HG00422       752725    7.488e+05      1122299      0.01049
 ```
+A commonly used method is to exclude samples with heterzygosity F deviating more than 3 standard dividation(SD) from the mean F.

 ### Hardy-Weinberg equilibrium exact test

 For SNP QC, besides checking the missing rate, we also need to check if the SNP is in hardy-weinberg equilibrium:

+`--hardy` will perform Hardy-Weinberg equilibrium exact test for each variant.
+Variants with low P value usually suggest genotyping errors, or indicate evolutionary selection for these variants.

 The following command can calculate the Hardy-Weinberg equilibrium exact test statistics for all SNPs. (https://www.cog-genomics.org/plink/1.9/basic_stats#hardy)
 ```bash
 plink \